Cindy-xdZhang/PyflowVis/readme.md

 ### 2D Vector Field Visualization
 - **Vector Glyph**: Visualizes the direction and magnitude of the vector field at sampled grid points using arrows or glyphs.
 - **Indicator (Seeding of Flowline)**: Allows interactive placement of seed points for flowline/pathline integration and visualization.
-- **Flowline/Pathline**: Integrates and visualizes flowlines (streamlines at a fixed time) and pathlines (trajectories over time) from user-defined seeds.
+- **Streamline/Pathline**: Integrates and visualizes flowlines (streamlines at a fixed time) and pathlines (trajectories over time) from user-defined seeds.
+We support multiple integrators:
+>  + Python based Ruler/Rk4/Rk5 integrator, with numba (njit) accerlated vector value query.
+>  + CUDA based Ruler/Rk4 integrator
+>  + Differentiable ODE solver(torchdiffeq) based integrator: "dopri5","dopri8","bosh3","fehlberg2","adaptive_heun".
 - **Coreline**: coreline (of 2D unsteady field) extraction based on q-crterion/jacobian/velocity critical points.
 - **Scalar Field**: Supports visualization of scalar fields (e.g., magnitude, vorticity) as color maps or overlays.
 - **FTLE**: Computes 2D FTLE using a CUDA kernel.
 To use this feature, ensure you have a working PyCUDA environment.
 You can first run [`TestPyCUDA.py`](misc/TestPyCUDA.py) to verify your setup.